sondande/hw5-experiments-sondande/README.md

 3.	votes.csv: A data set describing the voting histories of members of the U.S. Congress.
 The objective is to predict a member’s political party based on their previous votes.
 All attributes are nominal, although some values are missing (indicated by a “?” character).
 This data comes from Weka 3.8: http://www.cs.waikato.ac.nz/ml/weka/

 4.	hypothyroid.csv: A data set describing patient health data using a mix of nominal and continuous attributes that can be used to diagnose the health of a patient’s thyroid into four possible labels.
 This data set comes from Weka 3.8: http://www.cs.waikato.ac.nz/ml/weka/

+1) Who were the members of your group (so that I know who to give credit to!)

+Ada Ates & Sagana Ondande

+2) A short paragraph describing your experience during the assignment (what did you enjoy, what was difficult, etc.)

+Ada Ates~

+I enjoyed working on this lab as it gave a visualization of contrasts between the models we have learned and how they perform in varying datasets.
+I would say writing the report was difficult as creating tables and graphs that makes sense was a challenge.

+4) An estimation of how much time you spent on the assignment, and

+Around 15 hours?
+Hard to tell!

+5) An affirmation that you adhered to the honor code

+We affirm that we have adhered to the Honor Code.
+Ada Ates &